I will show you how hand painted flower wine glasses are easy to make even if you have no art skills!

 To begin, choose your paint colors for the wine glass and put a little dollop of each color on a palette or paper plate.
 Turn your wine glass upside down to it is easier to handle.

 Using a smaller Plaid paintbrush, paint the small center of the flower with short strokes on the outside of the wine glass.

 Now you’re ready to start layering colors.
-Starting about halfway up the yellow center, start painting small strokes with your second light based color (I chose light pink).
+Starting about halfway up the yellow center, start painting small brush strokes with your second light based color (I chose light pink).
 It’s ok if your paint strokes are uneven; it will help your flowers look whimsical!

 Since Plaid Folk Art paints are acrylic, you’ll need to seal the paint to the glass so it doesn’t chip or flake off.
 I used Mod Podge acrylic sealer spray.
 To easily apply this to the wine glasses, I sprayed some of it into a small cup and applied to the glass with a paintbrush just over the painted areas.
 Let dry for 24-48 hours before use.

 And that’s it!
 Beautiful and exquisite hand painted wine glasses for just a couple of bucks!

 Please remember that these wine glasses are not dishwasher safe.
 Hand wash only.